Colt Anderson: Minnesota Vikings

 Anderson was not selected in the 2009 draft, but he reported that ten teams pursued him shortly afterward.
-The Minnesota Vikings signed him as an undrafted free agent, which included a $20,000 signing bonus, a comparatively large sum.
-Anderson said, "I just felt Minnesota was the best opportunity for me.
+The Minnesota Vikings signed Anderson as an undrafted free agent, which included a $20,000 signing bonus, a comparatively large sum.
+He said, "I just felt Minnesota was the best opportunity for me.
 They thought I could have an impact for them."
-The Vikings won the 2009 NFC North Division title while Anderson was on the practice squad.

-On September 5, 2010, Anderson was signed to the practice squad by the Vikings.
+Anderson spent the majority of his first two seasons on Minnesota’s practice squad.

 Philadelphia Eagles

-Anderson was signed to a three-year contract off of the Vikings' practice squad on November 9, 2010 by the Philadelphia Eagles.
-Despite playing at a Pro Bowl level in 2011 as a special teams player, Anderson suffered a torn anterior cruciate ligament (ACL) in a game against the Seattle Seahawks, leading to his placement on injured reserve on December 5.
-He was placed on the physically unable to perform list (PUP) for the start of training camp on July 22, 2012.
-Anderson played eight games in 2010 and 14 games in 2013, helping the Eagles win the NFC East Division Championship in 2010 & 2013.
-In 4 seasons with the Eagles, Anderson played in 48 games with 6 starts.
+Anderson was signed to a three-year contract off of the Vikings' practice squad on November 9, 2010, by the Philadelphia Eagles.
+He played in the Eagles eight remaining games that season, starting two due to injury to Nate Allen.

+Anderson was considered a Pro Bowl caliber special teams player in 2011 through the first 12 games of the season, before suffering a torn anterior cruciate ligament (ACL) in a game against the Seattle Seahawks, leading to his placement on injured reserve on December 5.

+Anderson was placed on the physically unable to perform list (PUP) for the start of training camp on July 22, 2012.
+He was once again considered a standout special teams player for an otherwise mostly disappointing Eagles team, earning starts at safety when Kurt Coleman was injured.

+Anderson's strong play on special teams continued in 2013, though he saw less snaps on defense than the previous season.

 Indianapolis Colts

 Anderson signed with the Indianapolis Colts on April 21, 2014.
 He was one of the only NFL players ever to have the same first name as his team.

 On March 10, 2015, Anderson re-signed with the Colts.
-On October 18, 2015 against the New England Patriots, Indianapolis coach Chuck Pagano called for a fake punt on 4th and 3 late in the third quarter.
+On October 18 against the New England Patriots, head coach Chuck Pagano called for a fake punt on 4th and 3 late in the third quarter.
 The play left Griff Whalen snapping the ball to Anderson with no Colts teammates blocking and two Patriots players standing over the ball.
-Anderson was tackled for a loss, and the Patriots took over on downs and scored a touchdown en route to a 34-27 victory.
-Anderson helped the Indianapolis Colts win the 2014 AFC South Division Championship, reaching the Conference Championship against the New England Patriots in the 2015 AFC Championship Game.
+Anderson was tackled for a loss, and the Patriots took over on downs and scored a touchdown en route to a 34–27 victory.

 Buffalo Bills

 Anderson signed with the Buffalo Bills on April 12, 2016.
 On October 10, 2016, he was placed on injured reserve with a hand injury.

 On January 27, 2017, Anderson was re-signed by the Bills.
-He was released on September 4, 2017, but was re-signed the next day.
-He was placed on injured reserve on October 3, 2017.
-He was activated off injured reserve to the active roster on December 28, 2017.
-Anderson helped the Bills reach the Wild-Card playoffs on January 7, 2018.
+He was released on September 4, but was re-signed the next day.
+He was placed on injured reserve on October 3.
+He was activated off injured reserve on December 28.